Donegal Community Stadium: Updated plans (2017)

-Following Finn Harps 2017 AGM in May 2017, Finn Harps announced that following a stall in progress, revised plans would be launched in summer 2017.
+Following Finn Harps AGM in May 2017, Finn Harps announced that following a stall in progress, revised plans would be launched in summer 2017.
 The expected capacity of this updated proposal was projected to be between 5,500-6,000 with a seated capacity consisting of a main stand with 1,954 seats and another seated stand opposite that seating between 2,000-2,500, combined with terraced ends totaling an extra standing capacity of 1,500.

 At the start of July 2018, the Department of Sport announced a €304,000 grant towards the relaunch, redraw of plans, and fees towards the restart of the stadium build in Stranorlar.

 By May 2020, the project (which had reputedly seen "virtually no work carried out" since 2014) had stalled, pending a proposed investment of €6.7 million in state funding.
 While this situation had not changed as of September 2020, in April 2021 the government announced a "provisional allocation" of €3.99m for the development.

 Revised plans (2022)

-On 18 May 2022, owing to the rapidly increasing cost of supplies and demand on the construction industry, Finn Harps released further revised plans for a 6,130 capacity ground on the site.
+In May 2022, owing to the rapid increase in the cost of supplies and demand on the construction industry, Finn Harps released further revised plans for a 6,130 capacity ground on the site.
 These revised plans included a West Stand of 1,930 seats in (as of May 2022) a partially built structure.
-Together with a proposed East Stand of 1,400 seats, the total seating capacity would be 3,330 alongside both touchlines.
-This May 2022 plan proposes that the two ends of the ground be developed as terracing, each with a capacity of 1,400.
-All four sides of the ground are due to be covered, with (as of mid-2022), the construction of spectator facilities expected to complete by September 2023.
-A new pitch would then be laid, taking a further ten months to mature.
-These revised plans are expected to cost in the region of €8 million.
-During August 2022, the Minister of State for Sport and the Gaeltacht reportedly have the "green light" to the updated proposal.
+Together with a proposed East Stand of 1,400 seats, the total seating capacity of this plan would be 3,330 along both touchlines.
+The plan proposed the development of terracing at the two ends of the ground, each with a capacity of 1,400.
+The May 2022 plan proposed that all four sides of the ground would be covered and that a new pitch would be laid.
+These revised 2022 plans were protected to cost in the region of €8 million.
+During August 2022, the Minister of State for Sport and the Gaeltacht reportedly gave the "green light" to this updated proposal.

+As of early 2024, the development of a "[further] revised 5500-capacity stadium" was costed at €7.3 million, with funding from FAI grants, government grants, Donegal County Council and the Western Development Council being matched and supplemented with up to €1.2 million from the club.
+As of February 2024, "minimal on-site work" had occurred since 2014.

+Further plans (2024)

+In December 2024, Finn Harps and Carr Architects lodged a new planning submission for the stadium project.
+This updated proposal covered a potential capacity of 5,580.
+The revised submission still proposes that four stands would surround the field, with terracing at both ends of the ground.
+An announcement on the Finn Harps website compared the proposed design with Salford City's ground at Moor Lane.
+At Finn Harps' AGM in July 2025, the club indicated that planning permission could be granted before December 2025.